StirlingMouse/MLM/docs/src/library_organizer.md

 ```
 can be set.
 This makes the MLM directory structure match booktree which allows easier migration from booktree.

-You can select either a category or a qbittorrent download directory to link to a library.
+You can select either a category or a qBittorrent download directory to link to a library.

 Link all torrents with category "Audiobooks" to "/mnt/Data/Library/Audiobooks":
 ```toml